SEND (Special Educational Needs and Disabilities)

 - Advice and support from the School’s Special Educational Needs Co-ordinator and other members of staff within the school.

 - Staff who visit the school from the Local Authority central services such as the Educational Psychologist, Specialist Teachers for autism, ADHD or from the Sensory Service (for students with a hearing or visual need).

 - Staff who visit from outside agencies such as the Speech and Language Therapy (S<) Service.

-Rackham uses a graduated approach to meeting the needs of pupils with special educational needs and disabilities.
+The Rackham uses the Graduated Approach to meeting the needs of pupils with Special Educational Needs and Disabilities.